GoogleCloudPlatform/fda-mystudies/deployment/README.md

 These secrets can be deleted from your deployment with the following steps.
 However, make sure you have a record of them handy before deleting, as these need to be updated in the Study Builder interface when [managing the apps](#manage-apps-in-the-study-builder)

 1. Update your repository with the latest changes from release 2.0.8 or greater, create a new working branch and make the following changes:
-1. In the `deployment/terraform/kubernetes/main.tf` file, find the section `# Data sources from Secret Manager` and remove the following lines:
-    - `manual-android-bundle-id`
-    - `manual-android-server-key`
-    - `manual-ios-bundle-id`
-    - `manual-ios-certificate`
-    - `manual-ios-certificate-password`
-    - `manual-mobile-app-appid`
 1. In the file `deployment/terraform/{prefix}-{env}-secret/main.tf`, remove the following resources:
     -   ```
         resource "google_secret_manager_secret" "manual_mobile_app_appid" {